 The social enterprise economy in Northern Ireland is an increasingly well-established and diverse sector.
 It creates opportunities and training for people who are often marginalised in society.
 The social economy is expected to play an increasing role in reducing unemployment in Northern Ireland.

-Figures released by the Department for the Economy (DfE) in 2013 show that there are almost 500 social enterprises in Northern Ireland, generating an annual turnover of approximately £600 million.
-Over 12,000 people are employed in the Northern Ireland social economy, with a further 13,000 volunteers.
+Figures released by Social Enterprise NI (SENI) in June 2019 show that there are almost 843 social enterprises in Northern Ireland, generating an annual turnover of approximately £980 million.
+Almost 25,000 people are employed in the Northern Ireland social economy.

 The top three goals of social enterprises in Northern Ireland are to: